What Happens During Due Diligence When Selling a Small Business?

 Surprises.
 Anything that wasn't disclosed or wasn't evident in the initial materials.

-A significant client that accounts for 40% of revenue and is leaving next year (less relevant for wedding venues).
 A key employee who's hinted they'll leave when the owner does.
 A lease with unfavorable renewal terms.
-None of these automatically kill a deal, but surprises that surface late are the ones that blow deals up.
+A revenue concentration nobody mentioned.
+None of these automatically kills a deal — but surprises that surface late are the ones that blow deals up.

 How to Be Prepared

 Organize your documents before you get an offer, not after.
-A well-organized data room, even just a Google Drive folder with clearly labeled files, signals professionalism and makes the process fast.
+A well-organized data room — even just a cloud folder with clearly labeled files — signals professionalism and speeds everything up.
+(If you haven't started, here's what to pull together.)

-Know the answers to the predictable questions: what's the lease situation, what are your key employees' compensation arrangements, who are your biggest clients and how concentrated are they?
+Know the answers to the predictable questions: what's the lease situation, how are your key employees compensated, how concentrated is your revenue?

-Every seller has a few uncomfortable facts about their business.
+And every seller has a few uncomfortable facts about their business.
 Surface them early.
-Buyers are much more forgiving of known issues than discovered ones.
+Buyers are far more forgiving of known issues than discovered ones.

 The Other Direction

-Due diligence runs both ways.
-This is also the period when you should be evaluating your buyer.
-Consider: their financing plan, their track record, their actual intentions for the business.
+Diligence runs both ways.
+This is also the period when you should be evaluating your buyer: their financing plan, their track record, their actual intentions for the business.

-A buyer who can't move through due diligence efficiently is a buyer who might not close.
+A buyer who can't move through diligence efficiently is a buyer who might not close — and time kills deals.
 It's completely fair to ask questions back.
-Take time to interview your buyer.
+Interview your buyer.